 Length: 8.6” or 6.7”

 There’s one caliber that we don’t recommend utilizing a multi-caliber can for, and that’s .22LR.
 It isn’t that a larger diameter (caliber) suppressor isn’t capable of firing the smaller rimfire rounds.
 It’s that most suppressors that are not dedicated rimfire designs cannot be adequately cleaned to rid them of the inherent lead and carbon buildup that comes with shooting .22’s all day long.

 A lot of cans are sealed units and are not user-serviceable.
 This is normally alright, but rimfire rounds are notoriously filthy to shoot.
-If you cannot properly disassemble the suppressor you’re using, then it will eventually fill up completely with carbon and lead and be absolutely useless for sound suppression.
+If you cannot properly disassemble the suppressor you’re using, then it will eventually fill up completely with carbon and lead.
+Not only will that make your suppressor much heavier, it will also be absolutely useless for its intended purpose of sound suppression.